If the fruits on your zucchini plants are dying, you might need to try hand pollinating.

 Aside from pollination purposes, the male serves little purpose.
 You can flour them up and deep fry for a delicious snack!

-Distinguishing Male and Female Zucchini Flowers
+Distinguishing Male and Female Zucchini Flowers for Hand Pollinating

 The male flower has a single, long stamen in the middle of their blossom.
 It is covered with pollen.
 If you sneak up, you might find bees there.
 I found a bunch this morning on my zucchini plant!

 The female flower is a bit different.
 Inside, she has multiple stigmas.
 The base of the blossom is wide, called the ovary.
 This area produces the zucchini after pollination.

 The base of the male flower blossom is a long, slender stem.
 The long stem allows them to stand out on the plant more, attracting the bees faster.